-- Business: Our broad protein engineering capabilities and technologies are uniquely suited to provide us with opportunities to identify and enhance compounds that can successfully target the novel coronavirus and treat patients with COVID-19.
-Two companies are advancing antibodies that incorporate our Xtend Fc technology: - O Alexion Pharmaceuticals, Inc.: Our partner, Alexion announced initiation of a Phase 3 trial of Ultomiris[®] in treating patients with severe COVID-19 symptoms.
-We are eligible to receive sales milestones and a continued low-single digit percent royalty on the sales of Ultomiris[®]. - Vir Biotechnology, Inc.: Our partner VirBio is initiating a Phase 2 study with an antibody drug candidate that is targeting the SARS-CoV-2 virus.
+- Business: Our broad protein engineering capabilities and technologies are uniquely suited to provide us with opportunities to identify and enhance compounds that may target the novel coronavirus and potentially treat patients with COVID-19.
+Two companies are advancing antibodies that incorporate our Xtend Fc technology: - 0 Alexion Pharmaceuticals, Inc.: Our partner, Alexion announced the initiation of a Phase 3 clinical trial evaluating Ultomiris® in treating patients with severe COVID-19 symptoms.
+We are eligible to receive sales milestones and a continued low-single digit percent royalty on the sales of Ultomiris®. - 0 Vir Biotechnology, Inc.: Our partner VirBio, announced that it is initiating a Phase 2/3 clinical trial evaluating VIR-7831, an antibody drug candidate that targets the SARS-CoV-2 virus.
 We are eligible to receive a mid-single digit royalty on the net sales of approved products for this candidate. - Revenue: We receive upfront payments, milestone payments, royalties and cost-sharing payments from licensing our XmAb technologies and drug candidates and from our co-development arrangements.
-The COVID-19 pandemic did not adversely affect our revenues for the quarter ended March 31, 2020.
-We have generated revenue from new partnerships and collaborations with Gilead and Aimmune, \$6.0 million and \$9.6 million of revenue, respectively and also generated revenue from existing partnerships, including Alexion and MorphoSys, recognizing \$3.3 million and \$12.5 million of revenue, respectively.
+The COVID-19 pandemic has not adversely affected our revenues for the quarter ended June 30, 2020.
+During the quarter, we continued to generate revenue from our existing partnerships, including Alexion and Gilead, recognizing \$3.8 million and \$7.5 million of revenue, respectively.

-Our ability to continue to earn revenue from these and other partnerships is dependent on the partners' ability to generate sales of products, such as our royalties from Ultomiris®, and the ability of our partners to continue to advancing their programs through regulatory approval, such as the MorphoSys' tafasitamab program, and the ability of our partners to advance our partnered programs into later stages of development, which provide us with potential milestone payments.
-If the COVID-19 pandemic continues for an extended period and adversely affect the sales or clinical and regulatory progress of partnered programs, the amount of revenue we could earn would be adversely affected.
+Our ability to continue to earn revenue from these and other partnerships is dependent on the partners' ability to generate sales of products, such as our royalties from Ultomiris, and the ability of our partners to continue to advancing their programs through regulatory approval and the ability of our partners to advance our partnered programs into later stages of development, which provide us with potential milestone payments.
+If the COVID-19 pandemic continues for an extended period and adversely affect the sales or clinical, development and regulatory progress of partnered programs, the amount of revenue we could earn would be adversely affected.